fldc/vialctl/README.md

 Set RGB color on keyboards running Vial firmware with RGB support.
 Works with split keyboards.

+Developed for use with [Omarchy](https://github.com/basecamp/omarchy) keyboard RGB theme settings.

 > **Note:** This utility currently supports setting solid colors.
 More features (effects, per-key control, etc.) will be added in future releases.

 ## Usage